-It’s possible that for some clients, having a supportive and confidential environment in which to be heard and understood is more important than specific strategies and interventions.
+For some clients, having a supportive and confidential environment in which to be heard and understood is more important than specific strategies and interventions.

-Above all, we’ll go at your pace, monitoring along the way to see how our work is progressing.
+Regardless of the issues that are troubling you, we’ll go at your pace, monitoring along the way to see how our work is progressing.
 If something isn’t working, we’ll seek to understand why and try a different approach.

 What individual therapy usually looks like: